New Yorkers Urged to Enjoy the Fourth of July But to Leave the Fireworks to the Professionals

 The CPSC and the CDC join together in offering the following fireworks safety tips:

-• Never allow children to play with or ignite fireworks.
+- Never allow children to play with or ignite fireworks, including sparklers.

-• Keep water or a garden hose close by in the case of a fire.
+- Keep a bucket of water or a garden hose handy, in case of fire or other mishap.

-• Light fireworks one at a time, then move back quickly.
+- Light fireworks one at a time, then move back quickly.

 Our Binghamton personal injury attorney support the CPSC and CDC in asking everyone to promote and support fireworks safety in your community.
 If you must use your own fireworks, please follow the CPSC safety guidelines.